ESIPFed/data-help-desk/docs/planning/resources_needed.md

 <!-- prettier-ignore -->
 1. **Computers and software**
    - Laptops or desktops are indeed necessary for data help desk staff, both for in-person and virtual operations.
 For in-person desks, they allow staff to access online resources, demonstrate tools, and potentially record questions or feedback.
 For virtual desks, they are the primary interface for monitoring communication channels, answering questions, and managing online resources.
-   - The sources highlight that the data help desk aims to help researchers learn skills and techniques for better research and making data and software open and FAIR.
+   - The data help desk aims to help researchers learn skills and techniques for better research and making data and software open and FAIR.
 To do this effectively, staff and volunteers should be familiar with a range of software relevant to data management and analysis.
-While the sources don't provide an exhaustive list, they mention general data topics like Programming, Data Visualization, Data Analysis, and specific user questions indicate needs related to software like Python, Matplotlib.
+General data topics like Programming, Data Visualization, Data Analysis, and specific user questions are needs related to software like Python, Matplotlib.
    - Staff might use software for creating and sharing resources, such as one-pagers, demos, and tutorials.
 This could include presentation software, video recording/editing tools, and document creation software.
    - For virtual engagement, staff might utilize social media management tools like Tweetdeck or Buffer for scheduling and managing posts.
    - The use of a Slack channel (#datahelpdesk-experts) is recommended for backchannel conversation amongst experts and for those less comfortable with public platforms like X (formerly Twitter) to provide input.
 This suggests the need for staff to have access to and be familiar with such communication platforms.